 In addition to a high profile commercial career, he has held previous board directorships on the Australian Housing and Urban Research Institute, The National Housing Supply Council and the Grattan Institute.

 He has a Bachelor of Economics (Honours), is a graduate member of the Australian Institute of Company Directors and completed the Senior Executive Program at the Columbia University Graduate School of Business in New York.

-Meredith Sussex is Chair of the Fishermans Bend Ministerial Advisory Committee in Victoria and a non-executive director of the Australian Housing and Urban Research Institute.
+Meredith Sussex is Chair of the Fishermans Bend Development Board in Victoria and a non-executive director of the Australian Housing and Urban Research Institute.
 She has also been a non-executive director of a number of Boards, including the Board of the Port of Melbourne.

 She lectures in the masters programme on urban governance at the University of New South Wales and provides high-level consulting advice on public policy, planning and management.

 Meredith has held senior positions in the Victorian Government, including Deputy Secretary of the Department of Premier and Cabinet.
 From 2002-2006 she led the Office of Commonwealth Games Coordination, for which she was awarded the Order of Australia in 2007.